 |F||+1 (650) 725-1449|

-My new book, an Introduction to Information Retrieval, with Hinrich Schütze and Prabhakar Raghavan, is now available in print.
-My "bestseller" is Manning and Schütze, Foundations of Statistical Natural Language Processing (MIT Press, 1999).
-My two monographs are Ergativity: Argument Structure and Grammatical Relations and Complex Predicates and Information Spreading in LFG.
+Introduction to Information Retrieval, with Hinrich Schütze and Prabhakar Raghavan (Cambridge University Press, 2008).
+Manning and Schütze, Foundations of Statistical Natural Language Processing (MIT Press, 1999).
+Complex Predicates and Information Spreading in LFG (1999).
+Ergativity: Argument Structure and Grammatical Relations (1996).

 Some of my talks are available online.